columbia-os/ezfs/README.md

 --------
 ### *Acknowledgment*

-The EZFS assignment was previously used by Prof. Jason Nieh in his COMS W4118 Operating Systems I instruction at Columbia University.
-It was rewritten by the following TAs in Spring 2024 to be incorporated into the teaching of Prof. Kostis Kaffes:

--   Abhinav Gupta
--   Alex Jiakai Xu

 The PantryFS assignment and reference implementation are designed and implemented by the following TAs of COMS W4118 Operating Systems I, Spring 2017, Columbia University:

 * Mitchell Gouzenko